zeebe-io/enhancements/ZEPXXX-priority-election.md

 #### Strict leader transfer defined in raft paper.
 Raft paper proposes a protocol for transferring leadership from one node to the other.
 This protocol is guaranteed to transfer the leadership (in case of no failures).
-Thus it is useful if we want to have a strictly uniform distribution.
+Thus, it is useful if we want to have a strictly uniform distribution.
 The leadership transfer happens when it is externally triggered.
 We did not choose this approach because:
 1. This is a more complex solution.
 There are several failure cases to be considered to ensure that it is safe and correct.